PranavSriram18/genai_foundations/docs/series/moe.md

 For activations that are not recomputed, K2 offloads them to CPU RAM, using a custom
 <span class="term">streaming copy engine</span> that overlaps with both compute and communication kernels in the 1F1B schedule.

-DV3 maintains an exponential moving average (EMA) of model parameters during training to implement their auxiliary-free load balancing.
-These are stored in CPU memory, and <span class="idea">updated asynchronously</span>.
+DV3 maintains an exponential moving average (EMA) of model parameters during training.
+This is stored in CPU memory, and <span class="idea">updated asynchronously</span>.

 ### 7.3 Reduced Precision & KV Cache Reduction
 Both DV3 and K2 make extensive use of reduced precision for both activations and optimizer states.